The Chinese Rhyme Tables

 Prices & shipping based on shipping country

-As the second volume of a two-volume set that studies the Chinese rhyme table, this book seeks to reconstruct the ancient rhyme tables based on the extant materials and findings.
+By studying the emergence, development, structure, and pattern, the two-volume set seeks to reconstruct the ancient rhyme Chinese tables based on extant materials and findings.

 A rhyme table is a tabulated tool constituted by phonological properties, which helps indicate the pronunciation of sinograms or Chinese characters, marking an accurate and systematic account of the Chinese phonological system.
-The book first explores the relationship and identifies the prototype of the extant rhyme tables.
-Then the principles and methods for collating and rebuilding the ancient rhyme table are introduced.
-It then looks at the general layout, including tables, table order, shè, zhuǎn, rhyme heading, rhyme order, light and heavy articulations, rounded and unrounded articulations, and initials.
-The final chapter presents the reconstructed rhyme tables with detailed annotations and add-on indexes.
+The first volume discusses its formation and evolution and analyzes the structure and arrangement patterns of rhyme tables in detail.
+The author gives insights into principles for some irregular cases (menfa rules) and the nature of “division” (deng), a method of classifying and differentiating speech sounds vital to the reconstruction of Middle Chinese.
+The second volume first explores the relationship and identifies the prototype of the extant rhyme tables and then presents the reconstructed rhyme tables with detailed annotations and add-on indexes.

 The book will appeal to scholars and students studying Sinology, Chinese linguistics, and especially Chinese phonology.